SirPlease/Apex/README.md

   * TickRateFixes now also fixes Slow Doors and Pistol Scripts, useful for use with other configs.
 	* Make sure you're not loading l4dpistoldelay if you're using this Plugin.
 	* Make sure you don't have any adjustments to prop_rotating and prop_rotating_checkpoint speeds in your cfg/stripper folder.
+  * Specrates is a useful plugin to reduce server load causes by spectators.
+    * This will send less updates to Spectators whilst maintaining a pleasant viewing experience.

 - - - -
 ### Gameplay / Balance Changes ###